Abdul-Hadi-Waseem/Abdul-Hadi-Waseem/README.md

 # 💫 About Me:
 I have experience in building and maintaining scalable web applications, with a focus on both frontend and backend technologies.
-My tech stack includes JavaScript, TypeScript, React.js, Next.js, Node.js, and PostgreSQL, and I'm currently expanding my knowledge in Nest.js, Astro, and Docker.
+My tech stack includes JavaScript, TypeScript, React.js, Next.js, Express.js , Node.js, MongoDB and PostgreSQL, and I'm currently expanding my knowledge in Nest.js, Angular, and Docker.

-I am comfortable working with modern frontend frameworks like Angular and Vue.js.
+I am comfortable working with modern frontend frameworks like Angular and Next.js.
 My work includes developing responsive and dynamic user interfaces, implementing RESTful APIs, and optimizing application performance.

 If you're looking for a passionate developer to collaborate on web development or AI-driven projects, I would love to connect.
 Let’s build something great together!